ropensci/software-review/packaging_guide.md

 * Example usage
 ```

+* If your package connects to a data source or online service, or wraps other software,
+consider that your package README may be the first point of entry for users.
+It should provide enough information for users to understand the nature of the data, service, or software, and provide links to other relevant data and documentation.
+For instance,
+a README should not merely read, "Provides access to GooberDB," but also include,
+"..., an online repository of Goober sightings in South America.
+More
+information about GooberDB, and documentation of database structure and metadata
+can be found at *link*.

 * We recommend not creating `README.md` directly, but from a `README.Rmd` file (an Rmarkdown file) if you have any demonstration code.
 The advantage of the `.Rmd` file is you can combine text with code that can be easily updated whenever your package is updated.

 * Consider using `devtools::use_readme_rmd()` to get a template for a `README.Rmd` file